William F. Dean: Normandy to the Bulge

+Invasion of Germany

 The division moved across the Rhine River at Worms, Germany on March 26, in the wake of the 3rd Infantry Division.
 The 44th relieved the 3rd on March 26–27 and crossed the Neckar River to attack and capture Mannheim, Germany on March 28–29.
 Shifting to the west bank of the Main River, the division crossed that river at Grosse Auheim in early April, and engaged in a three-week period of training.
 Returning to the lines, the division resumed its attack on April 18 in conjunction with the US 10th Armored Division, the 44th took Ehingen on April 23, crossed the Danube River.
 It then attacked southeast into Austria, taking Füssen, Berg, and Wertach as part of a drive to Imst.
 Pursuing the disintegrating German forces through Fern Pass and into Inn Valley, the 44th was in Imst by May 4.
 The city of Landeck surrendered on May 5.
 The 19th German Army had surrendered at Innsbruck the same day, and the division was involved in processing German prisoners until V-E Day on May 8.
 Dean's troops took 30,000 prisoners of war in the surrender of the German army.
 Dean was awarded the Distinguished Service Cross, the Legion of Merit, and the Army Distinguished Service Medal for his leadership of the division during the war.

 After a short period of occupation duty, the 44th Infantry Division returned to the United States in July 1945 where it began training for deployment to the Pacific Theater.
 As part of Operation Coronet it was intended that Dean would lead the division during the planned invasion of Honshū, but the war came to an end before this took place and the operation was subsequently cancelled.
 Dean then oversaw the drawdown of the division until he was relieved of command on November 1, 1945.
-The 44th Infantry Division was disbanded by the end of that month.
+The 44th Infantry Division was disbanded by the end of that month, and Dean was assigned to Fort Leavenworth again to organize and direct command classes.